-If additional information is needed or if a student has difficulties placing an order, he or she should contact the Office of Enrollment Services at 205.391.2214.
+If additional information is needed or if a student has difficulties placing an order, he or she should contact the Office of Enrollment Services at 205.391.2214 or Credentials, Inc at 847.716.3005.

 VISITORS TO CAMPUS POLICY

 Visitors should be able to demonstrate a valid purpose for being on campus and are expected to abide by all policies of the institution.
 Only enrolled Shelton State students are permitted to attend classes.
 Shelton State students are responsible for the conduct of their guests.